 Mandate of the Terrorism Prevention Branch

-In addition, the Branch provides substantive input on counter-terrorism issues to intergovernmental bodies, especially the Crime Commission, the Economic and Social Council, the General Assembly and the United Nations Congress on Crime Prevention and Criminal Justice.
-The TPB also provides specialized input on relevant counter-terrorism issues for UN wide initiatives and further coordinates its activities with other entities and organizations.
+In addition, the Branch provides substantive input on counter-terrorism issues to United Nations intergovernmental bodies, especially the General Assembly, the Commission on Crime Prevention and Criminal Justice, the Economic and Social Council and the United Nations Congress on Crime Prevention and Criminal Justice.
+The TPB also provides specialized input on relevant counter-terrorism issues for United Nations-wide initiatives and coordinates its activities with other entities and organizations.